 Can Beginners Use Shopify?

-On top of that, I believe that Shopify’s pricing is totally reasonable for all that it’s offering today for online sellers, and the learning curve is relatively less steep than other eCommerce platforms and softwares.
+On top of that, I believe that Shopify’s pricing is totally reasonable for all that it’s offering today for online sellers, and the learning curve is relatively less steep than other eCommerce platforms and software.

 Don’t get me wrong, getting into this industry as a complete beginner would involve some learning to know how things work.
-Luckily, with sources like the eComDimes (the website that you’re currently on) we help you shorten that learning curve to make your journey more of a success.
+Luckily, with sources like the eComDimes (the website that you’re currently on), we help you shorten that learning curve to make your journey more of a success.

 If you’re wondering whether Shopify is for dropshipping only or not, I highly recommend you check out my other article which discusses exactly that.
 And now let’s see how can you use Shopify as a complete beginner.

 How To Use Shopify For Beginners?

 Below is a quick overview of the various business models that you can leverage Shopify for: